Stuart Forster chats with a Sri Lankan chauffeur-guide to provide cultural and practical travel tips for Sri Lanka.

 “Sri Lanka has a tipping culture,” explained Luxman.
-It’s common to reward people working in the service and tourism industries: around 10 per cent on top the bill is common in restaurants.
+It’s common to reward people working in the service and tourism industries: around 10 per cent on top of the bill is common in restaurants.
 Guides offering ‘free tours’ at attractions usually expect a donation in appreciation of their service.
 It’s worth having a few 500 rupee notes to hand for visiting attractions.

 Useful books about Sri Lanka

 The following books may prove useful if you want to learn more about Sri Lanka ahead of travelling: